 Boosting Immunity: Chamomile tea is often touted as a strategy for preventing and treating colds, but there is a lack of evidence.
 It’s also said to relieve a sore throat.

-Relief From Anxiety And Depression: There is some evidence that chamomile may reduce the severity of anxiety and depression, but this is mainly based on its use as aromatherapy or supplement.
+Relief From Anxiety And Depression: There is some evidence that chamomile may reduce the severity of anxiety and depression, but this is mainly based on its use as aromatherapy or a supplement.

 Prevention of bone loss: It is also argued that chamomile tea may play a role in preventing bone loss that leads to conditions like osteoporosis.
 But the evidence for this is weak